kg4zow/remarkable.jms1.info/src/info/calibre.md

 * Look &amp; feel

     * Disable font size rescaling: NO
-    * Base font size: 12pt (try this first, preview the resulting PDF, and adjust up/down as needed)
+    * Base font size: 12pt (try this first and preview the resulting PDF, both on the computer screen and then later on the tablet.
+Adjust up/down as needed, to make things look right to you.)

 * Page setup